-- A. A charter school is treated as its own local education agency (LEA) or school district for all Federal Programs, including Child Nutrition. - 1.
-The charter school is assigned a county/district code.
+- A. A charter school is treated as its own local education agency (LEA) or school district for all Federal Programs, including Child Nutrition.
+NOTE: If the charter is operating as a residential child care institution (RCCI), all requirements must continue to be met on pages C-133 through C-147. - The charter school is assigned a county/district code.
 The charter school completes its own application/ agreement/policy statement with the CNP Section of the State Agency. - 2.
-The charter school is responsible for the distribution and collection of the free/reduced-price applications, the approval of these applications, Direct Certification activity, and any issuance of benefits for the charter school students. - 3.
+The charter school is responsible for the distribution and collection of the free/reduced-price applications, the approval of these applications, Direct Certification activity, and any issuance of benefits for the charter school students.
+NOTE: If the charter is also operating as an RCCI, the Statement of Facts form will suffice as documentation of eligibility (see page C-137). - 3.
 The charter school is responsible for its own meals (self-operating) or can contract for its meal services: - a.
 Every meal claimed for reimbursement must meet minimum meal pattern requirements. - b.
 A charter school may contract its meals with a school district participating in the National School Lunch Program (NSLP)/School Breakfast Program (SBP) that is not under a food service management company (FSMC) contract-in this case, a simple contract (National School Lunch/School Breakfast Programs Agreement to Furnish Food Service) (see page C-105) can be used.
 The charter school is not obligated to bid this service competitively as long as the service is provided by a school district that is selfoperating. - c.
 A charter school is not allowed to contract its meals/food services with a school district that is NOT participating in the NSLP/SBP unless these services are bid competitively.
 Further, a charter school is not allowed to contract its meals/food services with a school district that IS participating in the NSLP/SBP that IS under an FSMC contract.
 This would cause a substantive change to the FSMC contract that would require the school district to have to rebid its FSMC contract. - d.
 A charter school may contract its food service operations with an FSMC-in this case, the Food Service Management Company (FSMC) Request for Proposal (RFP)/Contract prototype must be used. - e.
 A charter school may contract for food delivery only (not preparation) with an outside entity-in this case, the National School Lunch/School Breakfast Programs Agreements to Furnish Food Service may be used.
 This service must be procured under federal procurement regulations. - 4.
 The charter school will collect all of its own meal counts and eligible counts each month to report on its own claim for reimbursement.
 The federal reimbursement from its claim will be deposited into whatever bank account the charter school has set up with the State Department of Education.
 However, all State Match funds will be deposited into the sponsor's account. - 5.
 The charter school is responsible for establishing and implementing the following policies and plans: - a.
 Wellness Policy - b.
 Hazard Analysis Critical Control Point (HACCP) Plan - c.
 Procurement Plan - 6.
 The charter school is responsible for the submission all CNP reports: - a.
 Claim for reimbursement - b.
 Food safety inspection report - c.
 Low-income report - d.
 Verification report